Hikari Danio

 Sex: Sexual differences

-Hikari Danios are among the easiest fish to sex, the males will be distinctly yellow in color with turquoise patches.
-Females will be silvery blue with turquoise patches.
+Hikari Danios are among the easiest fish to sex.
+The males are distinctly yellow in color with turquoise patches.
+Females are silvery blue with turquoise patches.

 Breeding / Reproduction

 Breeding the Hikari Danio is not difficult.
-Two fish will form a breeding pair which they sometimes keep for life.
-Add the female to a separate breeding tank and let her settle for about a day before adding the male.
+They are egg scatterers and exhibit no parental care for the young.
+Two fish will form a breeding pair, which they often keep for life.
+If you wish to retain the young, the breeding tank should be empty except for a 2 inch layer of large glass marbles, 1/2 to 1 inch in diameter.
+Add the female to the tank and let her settle for about a day before adding the male.

-After they are both in the tank, and if conditions are favorable, the female will release her eggs in open water and the male will fertilize.
-The eggs will scatter on the plants and substrate.
-The fry will emerge from there after about 7 days.
-At that time or before, parents should either be removed or kept constantly well fed.
+After they are both in the tank, if conditions are favorable, the female will release her eggs in open water, and the male will fertilize them.
+The eggs will sink to the bottom and fall through the marbles, out of their parents’ reach.
+Fry will emerge after about 7 days.
+At that time or before, the parents should either be removed or kept constantly well fed.
+See the description of breeding techniques in Breeding Freshwater Fish: Barbs.
+Also, see Fish Food for Fry for information about types of foods for raising the young.

 • Ease of Breeding: Easy